Register a class for extra credit

 Remind your students of basic lecture etiquette

 - Stay through the entire lecture and the brief Q&A that follows the formal presentation.
-If a student needs to leave early, he or she should sit near the back and exit discreetly.
+If a student needs to leave early, they should sit near the back and exit discreetly.

 - Do not bring food or uncovered drinks into the lecture.

 - Cell phones, tablets and laptops may be used to take notes or for class assignments.
 Please check with Lectures staff before taking photographs or recording any portion of the event.
-There are often restrictions.
+There are often restrictions for individual recordings during the event.

 - Keep questions or comments brief and concise to allow as many as possible.